Junior Functional Developer within the automotive

 Application

 Does this sound like you?
 We are constantly screening resumes, therefore please submit your application as soon as possible.
-If you have any questions, you are welcome to contact Tech Recruiter Jessica Samuelsson at jessica.samuelsson@nexergroup.com
+If you have any questions, you are welcome to contact Tech Recruiter Johanna Normanat johanna.norman@nexergroup.com

 We are looking forward to hearing from you!